Geometric CAD Designs for 3D Printing

 - Open "Part Design" selector, and select OpenSCAD.
 First time may need to, click Allow.

 - Click the FreeCAD menu icon: OpenSCAD.
-This opens a place to enter OpenSCAD code.
+This opens a place to enter OpenSCAD code: Add OpenSCAD Element.

 - In ChatGPT, I made a request to generate OpenSCAD code.